Gorran Movement

-Gorran under Nawshirwan Mustafa
+Gorran under Newşîrwan Mustefa

 According to the BBC Gorran had "already shaken the political landscape in Kurdish areas" in March 2010.
 Support for the Movement for Change "stems from the simple fact that it is the new, dynamic, fresh option in Kurdistan" and its "calls for an end to monopoly control of power."
 One of Gorran's main objectives is to "uproot rampant corruption."
 The party is particularly popular with the youth of Kurdistan and campaigns against patronage.
-It consists of a mix of (former) PUK/KDP members, Peshmerga, and academics.
+It consists of a mix of (former) PUK/KDP members, Pêşmerge, and academics.
 Gorran supporters have often faced "violent intimidation."
 Gorran have stated in The Economist that "the KDP and PUK have done a poor job of promoting the Kurds’ interests at the federal parliament in Baghdad."
 The party in the 2009 and 2010 elections "won in the city and the province of Sulaimaniyah."

 2009 Kurdistan Region parliamentary election and 2010 Iraqi parliamentary election

 The Change List won a total of 25 seats in the July 2009 elections, making it the second-most successful list in the election after the Kurdistani List.
 The party viewed the election results as a huge victory.

 The movement's platform for the 2009 election was to de-politicise the regional government, strengthen the judiciary, limit political interference in the economy and make the budget more transparent.
 Supporting federalism for Iraq, it said disputes with the central government could be solved through dialogue based on the Iraqi Constitution.

 Considered to be the main opposition to Kurdistan List, particularly in areas dominated by the Patriotic Union of Kurdistan.
 The campaign focused on addressing what it sees as corruption undertaken by the Kurdistan Democratic Party and Patriotic Union of Kurdistan.
 It managed to win eight seats.